Ogden Utah Temple 1972

 Ogden Utah Temple as it looked between 2002 and the commencement of the renovation in 2010

-Beginning in 2001 and lasting through much of 2002, both the exterior of the temple and the surrounding grounds underwent significant changes.
-Weather damage to the exterior of the temple was repaired and the spire, which was originally a yellowish-gold, was painted bright white.
-A fiberglass statue of the Angel Moroni covered in gold leaf was added to the temple’s spire, almost 30 years after the temple was dedicated.[4]“Ogden Utah Temple to receive improvements, Moroni statue”Church News, September 14, 2002 The temple grounds received redesigned walkways and paths allowing visitors to walk around the temple as well as to access the structure from the main adjacent street.
+Beginning 3 September 2002, both the exterior of the temple and the surrounding grounds underwent significant changes.
+Weather damage to the exterior of the temple was repaired and the spire, which was originally a bronze color, was painted bright white.
+A fiberglass statue of the Angel Moroni covered in gold leaf was added to the temple’s spire, almost 30 years after the temple was dedicated.[27]“Ogden Utah Temple to receive improvements, Moroni statue”Church News, September 14, 2002 The temple grounds received redesigned walkways and paths allowing visitors to walk around the temple as well as to access the structure from the main adjacent street.
+The temple did not close for this renovation.

 Announcement